biovino1/PfamPlayground/README.md

 read_scores.py reads the alignment scores and plots their distribution.

 anchor_pos.py compares the embeddings for each sequence in a family to the average embedding for that family by calculating the cosine similarity between each embedding and the average embedding.
-It then determines which positions in the sequence have the lowest v
+Regions of high similarity are determined by finding consecutive amino acids that have a cosine similarity above a threshold.
+The highest scoring regions are used as anchors for the sequence, reducing the size of the sequence.